 Planting your rhizome

 When to plant -- Plant it when you receive it.

 Getting started -- Use a pot at least 5 inches wide and tall (13 cm), with drainage holes.

 Before you plant it, smell it!
 It has a wonderful scent of violets.

 Bury it about 1/2 to 1 inch (2 cm) deep.
 Add just enough water so the soil is slightly moist, and keep it this moist until it sprouts.
 Do not fully saturate the soil.
-Do not let it dry out completely.
+Don't let it dry out completely.

-Until the bulb sprouts, i recommend keeping it between about 65 and 85 degrees F (18-29°C) during the day (a little cooler at night is ok).
+Until it sprouts, i recommend keeping it between about 65 and 85 degrees F (18-29°C) during the day (slightly cooler at night is ok).